-OKR, stands for Objectives and Key Results, is a goal setting framework widely used by many companies.
+OKR, which stands for Objectives and Key Results, is a goal setting framework widely used by many companies around the world.
 Therefore, it is a simple and powerful goal system that creates alignment and focuses the effort around measurable goals.
 To illustrate, Google, LinkedIn, Intel, Oracle, Twitter, and other companies such as Walmart, Target, The Guardian and ING Bank use OKRs as a goal setting framework.

-OKR is a common management strategy in the modern business world due to the fact that OKRs help you join the ranks of global companies.
-On the other hand, thanks to enabling alignment and focus OKRs help you to unite teams and entire organizations together.
+OKR is a common management strategy in the modern business world due to the fact that OKRs help you to join the ranks of global companies.
+On the other hand, thanks to enabling alignment and focus, OKRs help you to unite teams and entire organizations together.

 For an in-depth analysis of how OKRs work and why they have been successful for many companies, read the Ultimate Guide.

 “How to do OKR works?”
 And “How to set up?“